 - And thyroglobulin antibodies: This second autoimmune panel tests for Hashimoto’s disease.

 Six test may seem like overkill, but due to the complex nature of thyroid hormones, accompanied by the increase prevalence of Hashimoto’s Disease, these six panels are the only way to ensure an accurate diagnosis.

 And you must insist on all six tests!

-If your doctor ignores you or belittles your request, find a functional medicine doctor who specializes in thyroid conditions to help you.
+If you aren’t getting the care you need with your current healthcare provider, find a functional medicine doctor who specializes in thyroid conditions to help you.

 This is no time to play the part of the “good patient”, you must advocate for yourself if you want real answers to your real health concerns.

 But what causes hypothyroidism in the first place?

 According to the American Thyroid Association, an estimated 20 million Americans have thyroid disease, with up to 60% of them unaware of it.